zerodaycode/Canyon-SQL/README.md

     - Find by ID

-## Basic example of usage
+## Changelog

+- `v0.4.0` Now the name of your table it's automatically derived from Rust at compile time.
+Note that you still had to manually create the table on the database that satisfies the cryteria of your struct's name all in snake_case.

+`Rust struct's name: CanyonSql` -> `Database table name: canyon_sql`

+Also, you will have to add the `Clone` trait to your derive attribute.
+This it's to afford the user to have to manually index the first element of the Vec<T> after the result.

-- Since the `v 0.3.0`, the unique Rust code requisite in order have access to the database associated functions that will query your database, it's to derive the `#[derive(Debug, CanyonCRUD, CanyonMapper)]` elements just above your struct, and `CANYON` will take care about creating all the necessary stuff to correctly map your database results into Rust objects.
+- The unique Rust code requisite in order have access to the database associated functions that will query your database, it's to derive the `#[derive(Debug, Clone, CanyonCRUD, CanyonMapper)]` elements just above your struct, and `CANYON` will take care about creating all the necessary stuff to correctly map your database results into Rust objects.

 - The unique external thing, it's that you will need a pre-constructed database schema that had the same columns that your struct has.
 The table name it's for now, irrelevant, due to the necessity of pass it as a String on every call.